 Any questions about possible or actual changes to employment contracts should be referred to HR or employment law specialists.

 Any employer considering increasing furlough pay for employees who give up the right to all or part of an employer contribution by ceasing active membership of a workplace pension or agreeing to end salary sacrifice should carefully consider The Pension Regulator’s safeguarding guidance.
 It’s not permitted to incentivise employees to opt out or cease active membership of automatic enrolment or other qualifying workplace pension schemes.

 The process for calculating pension contributions doesn’t change.
 The employer and employee contributions will continue to be based on pensionable pay in the pay period.
 If the employer is claiming a grant to cover costs for a furloughed employee but tops their pay up to 100% out of their own funds then the employee’s pensionable pay, and therefore their pension contributions, are likely to remain unchanged.

-For contract based schemes, unless a contractual obligation exists within the employee’s contract of employment, the employer is not obliged to pay if the employee ceases payments, but can choose to maintain their payments.
+For contract-based schemes, unless a contractual obligation exists within the employee’s contract of employment, the employer is not obliged to pay if the employee ceases payments, but can choose to maintain their payments.

-All payments made should continue to be determined by the pensionable pay in the respective pay period, if the pensionable pay reduces then we would expect the pension payment to reduce accordingly.
+All payments made should continue to be determined by the pensionable pay in the respective pay period.
+If the pensionable pay reduces then we would expect the pension payment to reduce accordingly.

-There is no provision within AE legislation which allows employers to offer to employees a premium holiday.
+There is no provision within AE legislation which allows employers to offer employees a premium holiday.
 To do so would be breaking the law.

 Salary sacrifice payments made by the employer are a non-cash benefit under a contractual agreement with the employee and are not the employee’s pay.
-However, depending on specific contract wording employers are likely to be obliged to continue with the same level of salary sacrifice regardless of the employee’s pay reducing or even ceasing.
+However, depending on specific contract wording, employers are likely to be obliged to continue with the same level of salary sacrifice regardless of the employee’s pay reducing or even ceasing.

 This would be treated in line with any redundancy event.